LabIMotion/labimotion.github.io/docs/blog/categories/preview/2025-11-03-announcing-labimotion-2-1-0-preview.md

 ### 📏 Supported Units

-Additional unit options are now available - for example, Power, Pressure, and Volume (metric-based) units.
+Additional unit options are now available - for example, Power, Pressure, and metric-based Volume units.

-See the full list and discussion here:
+The complete list is available here:
 [Supported Units for System Defined Field](https://github.com/LabIMotion/labimotion/wiki/Supported-Units-for-System-Defined-Field)

-### more characters for element identifer
+### 🔠 Extended Element Identifier Length

-Support for more characters when naming an element.
+Element identifiers now support a longer character range, with the allowed length expanded to 3-10 characters

 [⬆ Back to top](#table-of-contents)
 {: .text-right .fs-2 }

 ### 🎨 UX Improvements

-Several enhancements have been introduced to improve the overall user experience.
+Several improvements have been introduced to enhance the overall user experience:

 - Color examples when configuring the layer header
-- Resizable panels in the **Work Area** for a flexible workspace
+- Resizable panels in the **Work Area**
-- Display of overall version information
+- A summary of the version information
-- One-click access to a full list (`Full List` button)
+- One-click access to a complete list (`Full List` button)
 - Alphabetical sorting of active element types

 [⬆ Back to top](#table-of-contents)